What factors lead to signal divergence across species?

 Calls generally vary greatly across even closely related species.
 Despite dissimilarity across species, a combination of learning and recognition of common acoustic features allows widespread communication.
 In extreme cases, communication between a pair of species may even promote call convergence through copying or mimicry.

-My work also addressed the evolutionary rate of alarm calls using recently developed methods to compare rates of evolution of multiple traits shared by the same species.
-We demonstrated that the number and variety of receivers may strongly influence the rate and nature of signal divergence: alarm calls directed at a narrower set of receivers evolve at slower rates than those directed at a more diverse set of receivers (Wheatcroft and Price 2014).
-In extreme cases, communication between a pair of species may even promote call convergence through copying or mimicry (2013).
+My work also addressed why alarm calls vary across species.
+We demonstrated that the number and variety of receivers may strongly influence the rate and nature of signal divergence: alarm calls directed at a narrower set of receivers evolve at slower rates than those directed at a more diverse set of receivers.

 1) Wheatcroft D & Price TD (2013) Learning and signal copying facilitate communication among bird species.

 Proceedings of the Royal Society B 280, 20123070 link

 2) Wheatcroft D & Price TD (2014) Rates of signal evolution are associated with the nature of interspecific communication.
 Behavioral Ecology, aru161 link